Search Results

 The production of internationally-traded agricultural commodities – such as beef, soy, palm oil, and cocoa – that drives unsustainable agricultural expansion into primary forests is also a significant source of greenhouse gas (GHG) emissions.
 For example, in 2014, 34% of GHG emissions from deforestation were embodied in internationally-traded commodities.
 Embodied deforestation emissions are the greenhouse gas emissions that result from the forest loss associated with the production and consumption of commodities.
 Developed countries and emerging economies import the largest shares of embodied deforestation.
 Regulations in consumer countries are necessary to reduce emissions from deforestation.

-The value of internationally-traded agricultural commodities with embodied degradation and conversion is a measure of how international demand drives unsustainable commodity production and associated deforestation.
+The value of internationally traded agricultural commodities with embodied degradation and conversion is a measure of how international demand drives unsustainable commodity production and associated deforestation.
 Embodied conversion or degradation value refers to the monetary value of the commodities whose production or consumption has embodied forest loss.
 Regulations in consumer countries are necessary to reduce trade-driven conversion or degradation.
 However, data is not yet available to support the measurement of this indicator, which may inhibit policy development.

 Green public procurement (GPP) policies use the purchasing power of governments to drive more sustainable commodity consumption by generating demand for sustainably sourced products.
 Public procurement carries significant buying power as it accounts for the GDP of 12% of OECD countries and 14% of low-income countries.
 Governments increasingly use GPP policies as tools to meet their environmental, economic, and social objectives.

 As of 2021, 53% of countries had at least one GPP institutional arrangement in place (at differing levels of development), indicating much room for improvement.
 These arrangements included GPP practices incorporated in procurement law, standardized environmental criteria in certain procurement categories, GPP strategies or action plans, and the collection/reporting of GPP activities, among others.
 However, many countries that have implemented a form of GPP are not yet monitoring their procurement operations or reporting on them.
+As of 2024, a survey of 35 OECD countries and 5 accession countries found that

-Globally, about one-third of food is lost or wasted.
+Globally, about one-third of food produced is lost or wasted.
 Reducing food loss and waste presents an opportunity to promote more sustainable commodity consumption by minimizing the “waste” of agricultural land, water, and other agricultural inputs and processes associated with greenhouse gas emissions, thereby reducing the pressure on agricultural systems to expand to meet growing demand.
 Governments can motivate efforts to reduce food loss and waste across supply chains through a variety of actions such as developing and implementing national strategies to reduce food loss and waste; providing funding to support the adoption of new technologies and practices; standardizing food date labeling on packaged food to reduce consumer confusion over food safety; changing laws to facilitate food donation and food waste diversion; and supporting education campaigns for farmers and consumers.

 The number of countries implementing large-scale policies or plans to reduce food loss and waste has increased substantially in recent years from countries representing 14% of the global population at the end of 2018 to countries representing 35% of the global population by the end of 2021.